FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 )
 ```

-We want to automatically update the `url` and `checksum` whenever a new release
+Whenever a new release of our closed-source library is created, we want to
-of our private lib is created.
+update the `url` and `checksum` to match the corresponding new release.

 ## GitHub Actions Automating Release Uploading